Filco306/challenging-structural-assumptions/fetch_data_scripts/README.md

 This folder (`fetch_data_scripts`) contains the code used for collecting and preparing descriptions for the entities and relations in the Wikidata graph.
-Do note that this code was used interactively; it is not an entirely sequential script in `query_wikidata.py`, but all the code necessary for retrieval should be there.
 In the file `translate_mappings.py` you will find the original code used to translate the non-english descriptions.

-UPDATE: I have updated the script, so it should work.